softcite/software-mentions/doc/usage_scenario_and_requirements.md

 The objective is to identify all of a user’s software products and papers related to those products.

-Note that such a tool might be conflicting with GDPR, European users having developed softwares have not given their explicit consent for being part of a database of software authors and for profiling mechanisms.
+Note that such a tool might be conflicting with GDPR, European users having developed software have not given their explicit consent for being part of a database of software authors and for profiling mechanisms.
 GDPR applies to European citizens wherever a system is operating.

 The described features would imply as additional requirements: